carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

   }

-Apart from cases explicitly using ``min`` and ``max``, I don't see users taking a valid time point, adding a couple hundred billions of years to it in error, and then trying to update a files write time with that value very often.
+Apart from cases explicitly using ``min`` and ``max``, I don't see users taking a valid time point, adding a couple hundred billions of years in error, and then trying to update a file's write time to that value very often.

 Compared to having a smaller range, this problem seems preferable.
 At least now we can represent any time point the filesystem can, so users won't be forced